-- KCCA is obligated to deliver all the mandatory programs and services outlined in Ontario Regulation 686/21 by December 31, 2024. - Use of KCCA's passive recreation facilities continues to increase, taxing staffing levels as well as uncontrollable costs, such as proper maintenance and safety measures.
-While the use of KCCA's passive recreation trails has increased, staffing levels have remained constant. - Inflationary pressures are being mitigated by staging the implementation of a 2022 Salary and Pay Equity review over five years - however, staffing retention, cost of living and succession planning will remain pressures for years 2024 to 2027. - KCCA's water control infrastructure is aging and must be appropriately accounted for in capital asset management planning.
+- KCCA is obligated to deliver all the mandatory programs and services outlined in Ontario Regulation 686/21 by December 31, 2024.
+A legislative business case was approved as part of the 2024 to 2027 Multi-Year Budget to secure funding to back-fill for the resources required to fulfill the new legislative requirements. - Use of KCCA's passive recreation facilities continues to increase, taxing staffing levels as well as uncontrollable costs, such as proper maintenance and safety measures.
+While the use of KCCA's passive recreation trails has increased, staffing levels have remained constant. - Inflationary pressures are being mitigated by staging the implementation of a 2022 Salary and Pay Equity review over five years however, staffing retention, cost of living and succession planning will remain pressures for years 2024 to 2027. - KCCA's water control infrastructure is aging and must be appropriately accounted for in capital asset management planning.